darrenldl/docfd/README.md

 Search mode
 - Search field is active in this mode
-- `Enter` to confirm search phrase and exit search mode
+- `Enter` to confirm search expression and exit search mode

 ## Multi-file view

 ![](screenshots/multi-file-view0.png)

 The default TUI is divided into four sections:
-- Left is the list of documents which satisfy the search phrase
+- Left is the list of documents which satisfy the search expression
 - Top right is the content view of the document which tracks the search result selected
 - Bottom right is the ranked search result list
 - Bottom pane consists of: